 What we call the Great Famine today, “an Gorta Mor”, is generally said to have lasted from 1845 to 1852.
 In that time, it is quite likely that over a million Irish men, women and children died, either from starvation, or from diseases connected to a lack of nutrition.
 Combined with immigration, no stranger to Ireland but skyrocketing under the circumstances, the population of the country plummeted.

 Government efforts to deal with the crisis have long been criticised.
 The infamous image of the packed workhouse, or civil construction projects amounting to roads to nowhere, have become seared into the Irish consciousness, and while there has been a certain exaggeration in depicting the British government as an uncaring monster, it is quite true that, even at the worst moments, food was still being exported from Ireland.
 Many identify the British policy at the time as genocide, though I personally do not adhere to that view, believing strongly in Hanlon’s razor: never ascribe to evil, that which can be explained by stupidity.
-And there was stupidity, callousness and a lack of care aplenty of Sir Robert Peel and John Russells’ administrations during the time, which only fully grasped the scale of the disaster when it was far too late to do anything about it, and remained caught in partisan bickering over how to deal with this most fraught of Irish questions.
+And there was stupidity, callousness and a lack of care aplenty from Sir Robert Peel and John Russells’ administrations during the time, which only fully grasped the scale of the disaster when it was far too late to do anything about it, and remained caught in partisan bickering over how to deal with this most fraught of Irish questions.

 As you would expect, Irish politics was dominated by the issue.
 O’Connell, tying the crisis into the Repeal movement, insisted that an Irish legislature would be better able to deal with the famine, suggesting that such an entity would have the power to close Irish exports and allow imports only, and furthur criticised the contemporary state of tenant rights as exacerbating the problem.
 Members of the Young Ireland movement were similarly inclined, but now were even better inspired to take more active action to stem the tide of suffering.
 The British government had continually talked big about Ireland’s part of the union, and how it was in a better place because of it, yet now it all seemed like so much bluster and empty declarations.

-In January of 1848, the split in the Repeal Association became concretely manifest, with the founding of the Irish Confederation, a new entity compromising those radicals now openly seceding from O’Connell’s Association, and declaring their aim to be the independence of Ireland, though as of yet they did not officially outline their preferred means of achieving this.
+In January of 1848, the split in the Repeal Association became concretely manifest, with the founding of the Irish Confederation, a new entity comprising those radicals now openly seceding from O’Connell’s Association, and declaring their aim to be the independence of Ireland, though as of yet they did not officially outline their preferred means of achieving this.
 With their desire for Irish freedom growing, while the Irish population struggled to survive, the discontentment and rancour made the situation ideal for an uprising.